Why AMD Stock Is Surging Today

 - 10 stocks we like better than Advanced Micro Devices ›

-AMD is jumping today after HSBC raised its rating on the stock from hold to buy.
+Export approvals for Nvidia's H20 suggest that AMD's own AI processors for the Chinese market could receive the necessary licenses.

-HSBC also raised its one-year price target on AMD from $100 per share to $200 per share.
+AMD's being able to sell advanced AI processors to China could create multiple wins for investors.

-Advanced Micro Devices (NASDAQ: AMD) stock is seeing significant bullish momentum Thursday.
-The semiconductor company's share price was up 3.8% as of 3:30 p.m.
-ET amid the backdrop of a 0.3% gain for the S&P 500 (SNPINDEX: ^GSPC) and a 0.2% gain for the Nasdaq Composite (NASDAQINDEX: ^IXIC).
-The stock had been up as much as 5.4% earlier in the day's trading.
+Advanced Micro Devices (NASDAQ: AMD) stock is getting a big boost today thanks to major news for its most important competitor.
+The semiconductor specialist's share price was up 7.2% as of 11 a.m.
+ET.
+Meanwhile, the S&P 500 index was flat on the day, and the Nasdaq Composite index was up 0.6%.
+The stock had been up as much as 8.5% earlier in trading.

-AMD's valuation is climbing today following bullish coverage from HSBC.
-The bank's investment branch issued new coverage on the stock this morning, and other investors are buying up shares in conjunction with the latest research note.
+Semiconductor investors are shrugging off news that inflation actually came in higher than expected in June and focusing on a big win for Nvidia.
+The artificial intelligence (AI) leader has secured permission to sell its H20 processor and other hardware in China, and the development could also be good news for AMD.

 What's next for AMD?